hoardinghopes/embodying-buber/src/posts/I and thou.md

 ### Summary

 Austrian-born philospher Martin Buber[^fn-ref] wrote that there are two modes of engaging with others.
 The predominant mode places _I_ over the objectified other (_It_).
-This is the mode that modern man almost exclusively uses.
+This is the mode that modern humanity almost exclusively uses.

 [^fn-ref]: _I and Thou_, Martin Buber, 1923, summarised more closely in [I don't exist](/notes/i-dont-exist/).